cs3216/cs3216.github.io/coursework/seminar/index.md

 - 50% Group presentation
 - 40% Application critique x 2 (what you write in your posts)
-- 10% Response and follow-up of critique (addressing critiques on your chosen innovation and responses to your posts)
+- 10% Response and follow-up of critiques (addressing critiques on your chosen innovation and responses to your posts)

 Overall, the application seminar is worth 10% of your final grade.